sherifkhedr/capiter-task/README.md

 3. Github Actions
 4. Push Docker image on dockerHub
 5. Deploy java image and mysql on kubernetes with Helm Chart
-6. deploy traefik ingress contoller
+6. install traefik ingress contoller
+7. install Prometheus on kubernetes
+8. How to debug mysql and java performance

 ## steps
 1. build the jar